Jestoni888/MTK-AI-Engine/README.md

 # Mediatek AI Engine
+MTK AI Engine is Magisk/Kernel root based modules to optimize devices to full capabilities.
-MTK AI Engine is logcat/touch based module with near zero usages of cpu power because it has no loop/sleep commands, just automatically triggers anything you do in your device. also gives full features of your android device in all scenarios such as gaming , daily use & screen off to save power
+It uses logcat/touch based module with near zero usages of cpu power because it has no loop/sleep commands, just automatically triggers anything you do in your device. also gives full features of your android device in all scenarios such as gaming , daily use & screen off to save power